alexander-rykov/user-storage-project/README.md

 ![Master-Slave Repository](images/MasterSlaveRepository.png "Master-Slave Repository")

-There's an inconsistency in the diagram above - the _IUserRepository_ interface has three methods Get, Set, and Query.
-Add also Delete method in this interface.
+The purpose of Set, Delete and Query methods in the _IUserRepository_ interface is the same as for Add, Remove and Search methods in _IUserStorageService_ interface.
+Anyway, the method signatures may be different.

 Run tests, review and commit.